MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-import-email-to-real-time.md

 > Emails and templates that include A/B tests can't be imported and are **skipped completely** in the import process.
 These emails, along with any others that fail to be imported, are gathered in a downloadable file that is displayed when the import is completed.

 > [!TIP]
-> Emails and templates that include one or more of the following elements will be imported but these elements need to be reviewed and/or re-added manually in real-time marketing as **they are removed** during the import process:
+> Emails and templates that contain one or more of the following elements will be imported *but need to be reviewed and/or re-added manually in real-time marketing* as **they are removed** during the import process:
 > - Surveys
 > - QR code
 > - Code element